New Mexico wildfire scar burn has forest officials worried

 Initial estimates show the fire has destroyed at least 330 homes, but state officials expect the number of homes and other structures that have burned to rise to more than 1,000 as more assessments are done.

-Elsewhere, 150 firefighters battled a wind-driven fire that burned more than 9 square miles (24 square kilometers) of grass, brush and salt cedar about 14 miles (nearly 24 kilometers) southwest of Parker, Arizona.
+Elsewhere, 150 firefighters continued to battle a wind-driven fire that has burned more than 8 ½ square miles (22 square kilometers) of grass, brush and salt cedar at the Arizona-California border.

+The fire began Thursday on the Colorado River Indian Reservation 14 miles (24 kilometers) southwest of Parker, Arizona.

-Wind gusts of up to 30 mph (48 kph) forced the California blaze to jump the Colorado River into Arizona on Saturday.
+Wind gusts of up to 30 mph (48 kph) forced the evacuations of 15 homes on both sides of the river Saturday and pushed the 44% containment figure back to 34%.

-The fire was 44% contained Sunday and its cause remained under investigation.
+However, fire officials said the evacuees likely would be allowed to return home by Sunday evening.
+The cause of the wildfire remained under investigation.